-- HackerRank – leading end-to-end hub of technical practice problems (highly recommended)
+- HackerRank – the leading end-to-end hub of technical practice problems (highly recommended)

 - Collaborative & Hands-on experience with general programming interview-level questions

-- Leetcode – versatile platform for enhancing fundamental coding skills (highly recommended)
+- Leetcode – a versatile platform for enhancing fundamental coding skills (highly recommended)

 - One of the largest pools of coding questions, along with structured fundamentals training

-- Firecode.io – daily technical interview practice with emphasis on fundamentals
+- Firecode.io – daily technical interview practice with an emphasis on fundamentals

 - CareerCup – peer forum for interview questions and a mock interview service